andrewchavez-24/ad-prereqs/README.md

 <h2>Active Directory Infrastructure is Now Prepared! </h2>

 <b>We've successfully created two VMs (Virtual Machines), one running Windows Server, to act as a Domain Controller.
-The other VM joined as a client, running Windows 10.</b>
+The other VM as a client, running Windows 10.</b>
 <br />
 <br />
 </p>